I’ve updated this guide on 6 November 2020

 - Lessons (like music or sport);

 - Bank charges if you open up a separate account for your fostering income and expenses.

-How Much Tax Do Self-Employed Foster Carers Pay?
+How to Calculate Tax For Self-Employed Foster Carers Pay

-The amount of tax you will pay depends on how much you earn, after deducting the qualifying amount if you choose to use the simplified method.
+The amount of tax and national insurance you’ll pay will depend on how much money is left over after deducting the qualifying amount if you choose to use the simplified method or your actual expenses.

-When you are self-employed you are legally required to keep records and paperwork that support all your income and expenses and hold onto them for 6 years.
+As a self-employed foster carer, you are legally required to keep records and paperwork that support all your income and expenses and hold onto them for 6 years.
 That way if HMRC ever asks how you arrived at the figures on your tax return, you’ll be able to show them evidence.

 Your records include things like statements from your local authority and receipts for any expenses you may wish to claim, as well as bank statements.

-The simplest ways to keep your records in order and speed up completing your tax return is to:
+The simplest ways to keep your records in order and speed up filling in your tax return is to:

 - Open a separate bank account so all your payments are in one place and help you budget for your tax bill (take a look at Starling);

 - Store your records and paperwork using a secure cloud-based storage system like google drive or Dropbox;